rust-lang/www.rust-lang.org/README.md

 ### Running the app locally

-1. This is a [Rocket](https://rocket.rs/) app, which means we use the `nightly` channel of Rust.
-We use a specific nightly version to ensure consistent builds locally and on the server, and the version is defined in the `rust-toolchain` file. [`rustup`](https://rustup.rs) will automatically download that nightly for you when you run a cargo command.
+1. This is a [Rocket](https://rocket.rs/) app.
+We use a specific Rust version to ensure consistent builds locally and on the server, and the version is defined in the `rust-toolchain` file. [`rustup`](https://rustup.rs) will automatically download that Rust version for you when you run a cargo command.

 2. Install `cargo watch` by running `cargo install cargo-watch` in your terminal.